onpageideas/the-well-grounded-developer-guidebook/GUIDE__macos-bash-terminal.md

 # Recommended setup for macOS with bash terminal (.bashrc, .bash_profile, etc)

-> Last update: Aug 30, 2021
+> Last update: July 3rd, 2024

 ## Assumptions in regard to existing macOS setup

+1. UPDATE July 2024: The guide is now valid only for for Macs with **Silicon CPU** i.e. arm64 architecture.
-1. running macOS >= 10.14 (Catalina or later); see note below about zsh.
+2. running macOS >= 14 (Sonoma or later); see note below about zsh.
-2. [homebrew](http://brew.sh) properly installed (see chapter below about "Correct Homebrew install/setup")
+3. [homebrew](http://brew.sh) properly installed (see chapter below about "Correct Homebrew install/setup")
-3. you are using `bash` as your terminal shell, *not* zsh or anything else
+4. you are (should be) using `bash` as your terminal shell, *not* zsh or anything else
-4. (recommended): you are using [iTerm2](https://www.iterm2.com/)  (current version 3.4 on Aug 30, 2021)
+5. (recommended): you are using [iTerm2](https://www.iterm2.com/)  (current version 3.5 on July 2024)
-5. (recommended): you have `bash-completion` installed via brew
+6. (recommended): you have `bash-completion` and `bash-git-prompt` installed via brew

 ### NOTE about zsh
 [macOS 10.15 (Catalina) switched to zsh as default](https://support.apple.com/en-us/HT208050).
-Don't let yourself be tricked! bash is absolutely very ok, with a very strong development community, stability and speed.  zsh it's just ... "different", but not better!
-And Apple just likes to play the game of being "different"... bleah
+Don't let yourself be tricked! bash is absolutely very OK, with a very strong development community, stability and speed.  zsh it's just ... "different", but not better!
+And Apple just likes to play the game of being "different"... probably marketing s#$t bleah ...

 # Setup your user login shell to use the brew installed "bash"

 Install `bash` via homebrew (version >= 5).
-That's because, macOS Mojave comes with bash v3.2 (just crazy, 10 years old!).
+That's because, macOS Mojave comes with bash v3.2 (just crazy, ~10 years old!).
 And starting with macOS Catalina it switched to zsh (see the note/rant above about zsh).

 ```
 brew install bash
-# version 5.1.8, on Aug 30 2021
+# version 5.2.6, in July 2024
 ```

 Now setup your macOS user to use this new bash version as a login shell: